 On 2 August 1853, LDS missionary Jesse Haven recorded in his journal, “This morning I baptized three, 2 were colored women.
 The other one was Lewis Sykes.
 In the evening I preached at the Paul’s on Faith; had a good meeting; I had considerable freedom in speaking.
 After meeting we confirmed those I baptized in the morning.”

 While Haven failed to record in his journal the names of the two “colored women” that he baptized, he did record their names in the baptismal log he kept.
 In that official account he made no indication as to the racial identity of the people who converted to Mormonism.
 (If Haven used South African racial categories when he wrote "colored," then he would have meant that the two "colored women" were of mixed racial ancestry).
-It is only through combining what we learn in his journal with the official “Record of the Cape Conference," that we learn the identity of the two "colored women."
+It is only through combining what we learn in his journal with the official “Record of the Cape Conference," that we learn the identities of the two "colored women."
 One woman was Raichel Hanable and the other was Sarah Hariss.
 Haven recorded very little biographical information about any of the people who converted in South Africa.
 He only noted their age at the time of baptism (Hariss was 72 and Hanable was 29), the date of their baptisms and confirmations, who performed both rituals, and what LDS “branch” organization the new proselytes belonged to.
 In the case of Hariss and Hanable, they attended the Newlands, Cape Town branch.

 Hariss and Hanable did not remain Latter-day Saints for long.
 In September 1854 Haven mentioned an “Israelite” who had been through the region and preached the law of Moses.
 He wrote: